 An old engraving of Radnor Bridge.

 It looks very rural in this picture doesn't it?
-Nowadays, it spans the branch railway line to the harbour.
-The trains run underneath the centre arch, the Tram Road under the western arch and Dyke road under the eastern arch.
-Is it still this ornate?
-I don't know.
+Nowadays, it spans what used to be the branch railway line to the harbour.
+The trains used to run underneath the centre arch, the Tram Road under the western arch and Dyke road under the eastern arch.
+It was more ornate in those days than it is now wasn't it?
+I wish I could read what it says on that shield.

 I do hope those two people moved away before a train went under, they would have had a face full of soot and steam!.